-To use the HMC user interface to install a feature or part into a system or expansion unit that is managed by HMC Version 7, or later, complete the following steps:
+To install a feature or part into a system or expansion unit that is managed by HMC Version 7, or later, complete the following steps:

 - 1. In the navigation area, expand Systems Management > Servers. - 2.
-Select the managed system on which you will install the part. - 3.
-In the Tasks area, expand Serviceability > Hardware > MES Tasks > Open MES. - 4.
-Click Add MES Order Number. - 5.
-Enter the number, and click OK.
+Select the managed system on which you will install the part.